The Data Sets

 2. Extract RAR files using software of choice.
 As an example, PeaZip (http://peazip.sourceforge.net/) is free and can be downloaded for Windows and Linux platforms.

-8. All manual reconstructions are in non-proprietary SWC format (see FAQ for explanation of SWC format).
+5. All gold standard reconstructions are in non-proprietary SWC format (see FAQ for explanation of SWC format) and are provided to serve as standards for which to evaluate automated reconstruction quality.

-9. Freely available ImageJ ( http://rsbweb.nih.gov/ij/) or Neuromantic ( http://www.rdg.ac.uk/neuromantic/) software can be downloaded to open image stacks.
+7. Freely available ImageJ ( http://rsbweb.nih.gov/ij/) or Neuromantic ( http://www.rdg.ac.uk/neuromantic/) software can be downloaded to open image stacks.
 Neuromantic can also load SWC files to overlay on corresponding image stacks.
-Training reconstructions will load in correct XYZ alignment with corresponding image stacks unless otherwise specified in the dataset-specific READMEs (see neuromuscular and neocortical dataset READMEs in particular).
+Gold standard reconstructions will load in correct XYZ alignment with corresponding image stacks unless otherwise specified in the dataset-specific READMEs (see neuromuscular, neocortical, and visual cortical dataset READMEs in particular).

-11. Neuromantic automatically converts image stacks to grayscale.
-ImageJ will load image stacks in color but may require changing default computer memory restrictions (see http://imagejdocu.tudor.lu/doku.php?id=faq:technical:how_do_i_increase_the_memory_in_imagej for instructions).
+8. Neuromantic automatically converts image stacks to 8 bit.
+ImageJ will load image stacks with their original bit depth but may require changing default computer memory restrictions (see instructions).
 Numerous plugins have been created for ImageJ, some of which may aid in visualization and the reconstruction process (see http://rsb.info.nih.gov/ij/plugins).

-12. TIFF files contain no inherent information regarding the physical size of the captured region of interest.
-Therefore, ImageJ and Neuromantic both use pixel-format X and Y coordinates for loaded image stacks and image sequence number within an image stack for Z coordinates (top image Z = 0, next image Z = 1, and so on).
+9. TIFF files contain no inherent information regarding the physical size of the captured region of interest.
+Therefore, ImageJ and Neuromantic both use pixel-format X and Y coordinates for loaded image stacks and image sequence number within an image stack for Z coordinates (top image Z = 0, next image Z = 1, etc.).

-13. Below each dataset-specific README 'Experimental Procedures' section, the Z distance between images when converted to pixels is shown.
-This information can be used by contestants to compare physical Z distance relative to X and Y values.
-Like the provided manual reconstructions, final automated reconstruction X and Y values should be in pixels and Z values should be in image sequence number format.
+11. Below each data set-specific README 'Experimental Procedures' section, the Z distance between images when converted to pixels is shown.
+This information can be used to compare physical Z distance relative to X and Y values.

-22. Contact information is provided below for any questions not answered in the provided READMEs or on the DIADEM website FAQ.
+14. For any questions concerning the data sets not answered in the provided READMEs or on the DIADEM website FAQ, contact Kerry Brown (kbrownk at gmail.com).